Nytra/NoTankControls/README.md

 (pressing down on that same joystick.)
 This mod removes that restriction, allowing tools to be equipped while keeping full movement intact.

+This version of the mod also has an option to enable compatibility with the InspectorScroll mod.
+When this is enabled and you point at UIX while holding a tool that stick's locomotion input will be disabled to allow for easier scrolling of the inspector.

 ## Relavent Issue
 Neos-Metaverse/NeosPublic#1969 seems related.